tdavis6/dailySummaryEmail/README.md

 Unfortunately, the weather component only works in the United States because the used API is from the NWS, a US government agency.

-To change the time of day that the email is sent, edit the cron job definition in the Dockerfile.
+To change the time of day that the email is sent, use the MINUTE and HOUR environment variables.
+All times should be in 24hr (0-23 for hours, 0-59 for minutes) time.

-If you want to run this manually, run ``/usr/local/bin/python /app/main.py`` in the container console.

 ## Environment Variables
 - WEATHER_API_KEY: Your NWS weather API key.
 Currently, this is your email address as a string. (required)